FAQ & Resources

 Food

-Elderberry was used as food and medicine among early Native American nations and European settlers.
+Elderberry was used as food and medicine among early Indigenous American nations and European settlers.
 In fact, elderberry seeds have been found in human copralites (fossilized feces) dating back 5000 yrs.4 Now many people use elderberries for juice, wine, tea, jam, pie, and pemmican.
 And don’t forget that Harry and Meghan chose a lemon elderflower cake for their wedding cake!5

 Ecosystem